Commit-Boost/commit-boost-client/README.md

 This will create three files:
 - `cb.docker-compose.yml`, used to start services
 - `.cb.env`, with local env variables to be loaded at runtime
-- `targets.json`, used by prometheus to dynamiccaly discover metrics servers
+- `targets.json`, used by prometheus to dynamically discover metrics servers

 #### Start
 Once the `init` is done, you can start Commit Boost with `start`.
 For example: